alice-doc/alice-analysis-tutorial/building/prereq-macos.md

 * Xcode 9.3

-Even minor version updates on macOS/Xcode may break our build chain, and it might take us days before fixing them.
+Even minor version updates on macOS/Xcode may break our build chain, and it might take us days before fixing it.
 Keep an eye on this page to see if we have tested the latest versions first.
 {% endcallout %}